Demonstration of quantum-digital payments

 M.B. and P.W. conceived the project.
 J.K., E.S., T.G. and M.B. derived the security analysis.
 P.S., J.K., E.S., M-C.R., A.T. and M.B. performed the experiment and analysed the experimental data.
 P.S., J.K. and M-C.R. wrote the code required to run the experiment and process the experimental data.
 T.G. researched and explained the relevant classical digital payment schemes.
 E.S, M.B. and T.G. designed the final protocol.
 P.S., J.K., E.S., T.G. and M.B. wrote the manuscript, with inputs from M-C.R., A.T. and P.W.

 \textbf{Competing interests}

-P. W., M. B., T. G., E. S., and P. S. are named as inventors on a patent application for a quantum payment token scheme by the University of Vienna (application no. EP21172766.4; status, pending).
-The other authors declare no competing interests.
+P. W., M. B., T. G., E. S. and P. S. are employees of the University of Vienna, which has applied for a patent (EP 23168897.9) for the use of a quantum payment token scheme with P. W., M. B., T. G., E. S. and P. S. listed as inventors.
+The remaining authors declare no competing interests.